18F/18f.gsa.gov/_posts/2015-02-24-how-to-use-github-and-the-terminal-a-guide.md

 * Go to [18f.gsa.gov](https://github.com/18F/18f.gsa.gov) and look in the right rail.
 You'll see it says "You can clone with HTTPS, SSH, or Subversion."
 Click on the SSH link and copy the URL that's in that text box to your clipboard.

+> Note: If you are not on the 18F team but following these directions, you will need to "fork" this repo in order to follow the rest of the steps below.
+You can fork this repo by visiting: [https://github.com/18F/18f.gsa.gov/fork/](https://github.com/18F/18f.gsa.gov/fork/).
+Then, use the SSH link for _your_ fork.
+GitHub's documentation has more [information about forks and how to use them](https://help.github.com/articles/fork-a-repo/).

 * Type in `git clone` and then paste the URL that you copied to your clipboard.
 This is now copying the 18f.gsa.gov repo to your local computer.

 ![screenshot: cloning repo](/assets/blog/github-tutorial/git-clone.gif)

-### How to create an SSH Key

-If you run into an error here, you need to create what's called an SSH key.
-You can follow the instructions that are located [here](https://help.GitHub.com/articles/generating-ssh-keys/).
+> If you run into an error here and you haven't used the Laptop script mentioned above, you need to create what's called an SSH key.
+You can follow the instructions that are located [here](https://help.github.com/articles/generating-ssh-keys/).
 (Pro Tip: You type in everything _except_ the `$`.)
 You only have to do this once.
 An SSH key is a small file that sits on your computer and tells GitHub who you are.
 It's kind of like a password your computer types in for you automatically.
 Every time you use this computer to clone a project or pull/push a project, this SSH key will get used.
 You will have to do this on every computer you have.
 So, if you plan to work on these projects on a separate computer, you will need to do this process again.

 ### Branching and pull requests

-* Let's go back to the [18f.gsa.gov](https://github.com/18F/18f.gsa.gov) repo from your browser.
+Let's go back to the [18f.gsa.gov](https://github.com/18F/18f.gsa.gov) repo from your web browser.

-> On this page you will see a list of files and folders in this project.
+On this page you will see a list of files and folders in this project.
 All of the blog posts are in a folder called `_posts.` All of the pages are in a directory called `_pages.` There's a [readme](https://github.com/18F/18f.gsa.gov/blob/staging/README.md) that explains to anyone browsing 18F's `18f.gsa.gov` GitHub repo how some of this works.
-At the top of that window, you can see a dropdown that says `branch: staging`.
+At the top of that window, you can see a dropdown that says "branch: *staging*."

-* If you click on the `branch:staging` button, you can see a list of all of the "branches" that exist on this project.
-Every time you come directly to [18f.gsa.gov](https://github.com/18F/18f.gsa.gov), it will show you the staging branch because we've called that branch the default branch.
+If you click on the `branch:staging` button, you can see a list of all of the "branches" that exist on this project.
+Every time you come directly to [18f.gsa.gov](https://github.com/18F/18f.gsa.gov), it will show you the staging branch because we've made that branch the default.

 Branches are little sandboxes for other people working on the project to prepare contributions without interfering with the main project.
-When you're finished prepping, you issue something called a "pull request" from your branch to the "default" branch, or the main sandbox everybody bases their work off of.
-In our case, we called that main sandbox "staging."
+When you're finished prepping, you issue something called a "pull request" from your branch to another.
+Usually we issue pull requests to the default branch.
+This opens a conversation about your contribution and if the team decides it's okay we will "merge" the pull request and include your work.
+The default branch on 18f.gsa.gov is "staging."
 In other projects, you might see it called "master."

 In the next step we're going to create a branch, and later on, when you make a pull request, GitHub will automatically assume you're trying to contribute to the staging branch.